The Symbols that Bind Us

 Philadelphia Chapter House

-Embodying the symbolic nature of Death, Margaret was not merely a passive observer but an active participant in dismantling old ways of thought.
-A fervent champion of equality and women’s rights, her leadership signaled the end of our worst habits in an era when unity was needed the most.
+Embodying the nature of Death, Margaret was not merely a passive observer but an active participant in dismantling old ways of thought.
+A fervent champion of equality and women’s rights, her leadership signaled the end of our society’s worst habits in an era when unity was needed the most.

-Margaret Sinclair's legacy within the Friends of Autumn cannot be understated.
-Her teachings still lead us, beckoning us forward on a shared journey through life, ensuring our tapestry continues to grow for future generations.
+Margaret Sinclair's legacy cannot be understated.
+Her teachings still lead us, beckoning us on a shared journey through life, ensuring that our tapestry continues to be woven through future generations.